 New newsletter from Independent Investor

 Why not join me from this month as I discuss a series of topical investment issues every fortnight with the help of the UK’s best professional investors – the investments they like and their latest views on the markets?
 Investor Q and A is a subscription-only publication from Independent Investor that canvasses the opinions of the best professional practitioners at work in the markets today.
-It is currently being tested in beta format and goes live and open for subscriptions in November.
+It is currently being tested in beta format and goes live and open for subscriptions in February 2014.
 To find out more follow this link to Investor Q and A’s dedicated website.
-Those on my regular panel of of interviewees will include Jim Rogers, Richard Oldfield, Richard Buxton, Sebastian Lyon, Ken Fisher, Giles Hargreave and many more.
+Those on my regular panel of of interviewees includes Jim Rogers, Richard Oldfield, Richard Buxton, Sebastian Lyon, Ken Fisher, Giles Hargreave and many more.
+The service also includes model portfolios and my own regular market commentary and analysis.
 Anyone who has signed up for the free emails on this site, or who subscribes to my blog, will automatically receive more details nearer the time.